AlexYershov1/TinyFighter/README.md

 Online game:
 When chosen an online game the first user must choose create game, choose his character, choose the arena, and wait for a second user to connect.
 The second user must click Join game and choose his character.
 And then the game begins.
 The online game is implemented using a socket.
-By default the ip is set to LocalHost.
+By default the ip is set to garbage ip.
+To change, go to Network.cpp line 18 and enter your home wifi ip.

 ----------------------------------------------------------------------------------------------------------------
 Data Structures: